Alexey-Borisov/4_course_diary/README.md

 - [ ] Amy Zhang, Nadia Fawaz, Stratis Ioannidis, and Andrea Montanari.
 2012.
 Guess who rated this movie: identifying users through subspace clustering.
 In Proceedings of the Twenty-Eighth Conference on Uncertainty in Artificial Intelligence (UAI'12).
 AUAI Press, Arlington, Virginia, USA, 944–953.
 - [ ] Koen Verstrepen and Bart Goethals.
 2015.
 Top-N Recommendation for Shared Accounts.
 In Proceedings of the 9th ACM Conference on Recommender Systems (RecSys '15).
 Association for Computing Machinery, New York, NY, USA, 59–66.

+Проблема multi-user в поисковых системах:
+- [ ] Ryen W. White and Ahmed Hassan Awadallah.
+2015.
+Personalizing Search on Shared Devices.
+In Proceedings of the 38th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’15).
+523–532.
+- [ ] Ryen W. White, Ahmed Hassan, Adish Singla, and Eric Horvitz.
+2014.
+From Devices to People: Attribution of Search Activity in Multi-user Settings.
+In Proceedings of the 23rd International Conference on World Wide Web (WWW ’14).
+431–442.

 ---

 ## 24.02.2023